 While Pilot Study 1B and Study 2 provided correlational evidence consistent with our hypotheses, they did not allow us to examine causation, nor to hold constant the content to which participants were responding.
-In this experiment, by randomly assigning people to a 2 (Enacted Behavior: Interdependent vs. Independent) × 2 (Valued Behavior: Interdependent vs. Independent) condition design, we were able to provide causal evidence in support of Hypothesis 2a: only organizations where interdependent behavior is enacted and valued improve the retention intentions and sense of fit of employees from working-class backgrounds.
-We further provided causal evidence in support of Hypothesis 3: that sense of fit serves as a mechanism linking enacted and valued interdependent behavior to retention intentions for employees from working-class backgrounds.
+In this experiment, by randomly assigning people to a 2 (enacted behavior: interdependent vs. independent) × 2 (valued behavior: interdependent vs. independent) condition design, we were able to provide causal evidence in support of H2a: Only organizations where interdependent behavior is enacted and valued improve the retention intentions and sense of fit of employees from working-class backgrounds.
+We further provided causal evidence in support of H3: That sense of fit serves as a mechanism linking enacted and valued interdependent behavior to retention intentions for employees from working-class backgrounds.
 Moreover, participants were responding to consistent stimuli.
-Indeed, the design of this study served as a fairly conservative test of our hypotheses, given that in both enacted behavior conditions, participants were participating in a team project - and we only varied the interdependence of the strategies that the team used (i.e., working together vs. dividing and conquering).
+Indeed, the design of this study served as a fairly conservative test of our hypotheses, given that in both enacted behavior conditions, participants were participating in a team project-and we only varied the interdependence of the strategies that the team used (i.e., working together vs. dividing and conquering).

-Nevertheless, though this experiment provided initial supportive causal evidence, it relied on participants imagining working for a hypothetical organization, and did not enable participants to directly experience enacting interdependent vs. independent behavior firsthand.
+Nevertheless, though this experiment provided initial supportive causal evidence, it relied on participants imagining working for a hypothetical organization, and did not enable participants to directly experience enacting interdependent versus independent behavior firsthand.
 As such, we next sought to replicate the key findings from this study with a more immersive experimental design: participants from working-class backgrounds actually worked together on ostensible work tasks with a research assistant confederate who was trained to enact either interdependent or independent behaviors to work with the participant.